- To understand the roles associated with each permission level

 Area Editor (Can Create and Edit Policies)

 Area Editors can create new policies and edit existing policies.
-They will also be able to view policies that are marked as restricted.

 Area Manager (Can Create, Edit and Manage Policies)